1974/75 SEASON REVIEW

 After the defeat at Highbury, 34 year old Denis Law, now unable to get back into the first team, announced his retirement.
 City mutually agreeing to end his contract.

 City then failed to win their next three games.
-They dropped their first point at Maine Road as they drew 1-1 with Chelsea and then although their would be no league derby against Manchester United , City still visited Old Trafford in the League Cup 3rd round and were beaten by United 1-0.
+They dropped their first point at Maine Road, drawing 1-1 with Chelsea and then, although their would be no league derby against Manchester United , City still visited Old Trafford in the League Cup 3rd round and were beaten by United 1-0.
 Continuing their travels in the North West City were then beaten 2-1 at Burnley .
 The Blue’s home form however didn’t desert them and they were back to winning ways with a 2-1 win against Arsenal followed by a 1-0 victory over Luton.

 In the league disaster struck again away from home with a 4-0 defeat at Birmingham and a 2-1 defeat at Newcastle, sandwiched in between was a 4-1 home win against Leicester .
 The Blues Maine Road form was keeping them in the mix and after almost half the season played they were in fifth place just one point off shock leaders Stoke.

-And so entering 1975 the Blues lay in 8th place in the league however they were still within contention of the league title as their were only two points covering the top eight teams.
+And so entering 1975 the Blues lay in 8th place in the league, however they were still within contention of the league title as there were only two points covering the top eight teams.

-The Blues failed to win in their sixth League game on the trot as they drew 1-1 at Sheffield United .
-City played one other games prior to the Sheffield United league game they were knocked out of the F.A.
+They failed to win in their sixth League game on the trot as they drew 1-1 at Sheffield United .
+City played one other game prior to the Sheffield United league game, they were knocked out of the F.A.
 Cup 2-0 at home to Newcastle

-As The Blues had a free week due to their absence from the Cup they travelled to Tel Aviv where they beat an Israel International XI 2-0 in a friendly then three days later they travelled to Bristol where they drew 2-2 with Bristol City in a Friday evening Friendly.
+As The Blues had a free week due to their absence from the Cup, they traveled to Tel Aviv where they beat an Israel International XI 2-0 in a friendly, then three days later they traveled to Bristol where they drew 2-2 with Bristol City in a Friday evening Friendly.

 The season petered out with a 2-0 home win against Burnley then the last game at Maine Road saw a 1-1 draw against Ipswich and the season came to a close at Luton with another 1-1 draw.
 There was one further game at Maine Road, as City took on Don Revie’s International All Stars in a testimonial for the great Ken Barnes.

-City were not left trophyless as in the last month of the season Miss Manchester City, 22 year old school teacher from Middleton, Susan Cuff won the UK Soccer Queen Final in April 1975 in Ipswich.
+City were not left trophyless however, in the last month of the season Miss Manchester City, 22 year old school teacher from Middleton, Susan Cuff, won the UK Soccer Queen Final in April 1975 in Ipswich.